-Since so many people have asked me about what I’m doing during these mediation breaks, let me share a few of my strategies.
+Since many people have asked what I’m doing during these mediation breaks, let me share a few of my strategies.
 Perhaps they can help you.

 I often spend a few minutes in between calls or meetings with my eyes closed and do some deep breathing for 2-3 minutes.
 The restorative powers of oxygenating the blood is incredibly powerful and even just doing it for a few minutes seems to reset everything for me.

 Whenever possible, I may simply get up from my desk and lay down, close my eyes and focus on my breathing.
-Sometime these little sessions turn into 5-15 minutes of just focusing on my breathing and when I come back from this little mental sabbatical I find myself restored, reenergized and ready to take on my next challenge.
+Sometime these little sessions turn into 5-15 minutes of just focusing on my breathing.
+Then when I come back from this mental sabbatical I find myself restored, reenergized and ready for my next challenge.
 Who needs Red Bull when you can do this yourself eh?

 When I’m faced with a problem, before I immediately dive in, I give myself permission to take a moment and simply reset.
 I use my breathing again to reset my mental state and clear out anything that may be distracting me in any way from tackling what needs to be tackled.
 Sometimes just a few huge deep breaths and a silent reminder to myself that “I got this” works wonders.

 I have found these little meditation breaks have worked wonders for me.
-I feel less stressed.
-I am way more chilled out throughout the day.
-I am less likely to jump to anger if something disappoints me.
+I feel less stressed, I am way more chilled out throughout the day, and I am less likely to jump to anger if something disappoints me.
 And most of all, I just feel healthier, I’m sleeping better, I’m more relaxed and overall noticeably more happy.
 Not a bad side effect if you ask me.

 My meditation journey continues and I suspect will for sometime to come.
-I plan, over the holidays, to do a lot of reading and researching into the art of deeper mediation as I am fascinated with what it can do to unlock the deeper regions of the brain.
+I plan, over the holidays, to do a lot of reading and researching into the art of deeper mediation.
+I’m fascinated with what it can do to unlock the deeper regions of the brain.
 In the mean time, I’ve found a pretty nice little cadence that is working wonders for me.
-If you’re interested in finding your own sense of balance, give it a try.
-I bet you’ll be surprised where your journey will take you.
+If I’ve spiked your interest in finding your own sense of balance, give it a try.
+The results are surprising, and who knows where your meditation will lead you.